-Seminar Title: Response, Search and Recovery of Missing and Abducted Children
+Seminar Title: Investigating Sexual Assault and Homicide of Abducted Children

 INSTRUCTOR(S): Wayne Sheppard

 LOCATION: Public Agency Training Council Training Center - 5235 Decatur Blvd, Indianapolis, IN 46241

 HOTEL: Holiday Inn - Indianapolis, IN 317-856-6200

 $95 Double or Single Identify with PATC to receive discounted room rate.
 Book Room Online Here